chieger/iOS-Workshop/week 2 assignment draft.md

   - Add all the view elements for the Sign In View Controller in Storyboard
      - *Sign_in_nav_bar* as UIImageView
      - UIScrollView
-     - Form the background with a blank UIView
+     - background as a blank UIView
-     - **sign_in_text** as UIImageView
+     - *sign_in_text* as UIImageView
      - *sign_in_form* as UIImageView
-     - UITextFields for email and password
+     - email and password fields as UITextFields
      - *sign_in_buttons* as UIImageView
      - UIButton placed over Sign In button, transparent
   - When the user touches either textField and the keyboard shows: